Does Tunnelbear work? – introduction

 It’s not just Comedy Central who do this, but other sites, such as the BBC.

 For example, the BBC website has many fine programs that are only available if you happen to be in the UK.

-These programs are excellent learning resources for language students and it sucks big time to be excluded from these resources by corporate greed.
+These programs are excellent learning resources for language students.
+It sucks big time when corporate greed excludes you from these fine resources.

 If only there was a way to get around these artificial limitations …

 There is – just click on the United Kingdom tunnel, or select that location from the pull-down menu and your TunnelBear now looks like this:

 You are now part of the network in the UK.
 As far as anyone is concerned, you’re in the United Kingdom.